Transforma logo

 Smart waste bins and waste compactors

-Next, it talks about the introduction of waste compactor-equipped bins (like eCube Labs’ CleanCUBE solar-powered trash compactor) in numerous cities, outlining their functionality and the efficiency improvements they bring, such as increased garbage capacity in a compact space, reducing the frequency of collection vehicle visits.
+Next, it talks about the introduction of waste compactor-equipped bins in numerous cities, outlining their functionality and the efficiency improvements they bring, such as increased garbage capacity in a compact space, reducing the frequency of collection vehicle visits.
+For instance, CleanCUBE solar-powered trash compactor (which is produced by eCube Labs) activates the compaction cycle as soon as sensors detect that the bin is full, and through this process, can hold up to 8 times more waste than non-compression bins.

 It also charts the connectivity technologies that are generally used to transmit the data between the bins and a central waste management system (including NB-IoT) and explains how RFID reader-equipped waste collection trucks are deployed by some municipal waste collection schemes.
 This section talks about some barriers (like the cost of smart waste bins and the budget constraints of the local authorities) that may hinder their deployment.

-Some relevant IoT deployments in this application have also been included in this section, such as Sensoneo deploying 1,500 sensors along with their Smart Waste Management System in containers that hold communal waste in Al-Ula, Saudi Arabia.
+Some relevant IoT deployments in this application have also been included in this section, such as Bay Area Rapid Transit (BART) network in the US partnering with Sensoneo for waste management.

 Vacuum Tube Systems

-This section of the report talks about the introduction of automated vacuum waste collection systems in many cities around the globe and the three components they rely on, like a centralised waste management facility for sorting and processing the waste that is collected from the vacuum stations.
+This section of the report talks about the introduction of automated vacuum waste collection systems in many cities around the globe and the three components they rely on, including a centralised waste management facility for sorting and processing the waste that is collected from the vacuum stations.
 It then discusses in detail the benefits of such systems (like reducing the amount of waste sent to landfills).
+Case in point, a 2.5-mile-long underground tube system installed in Wembley Park, London, handles nearly 6,000 metric tonnes of waste per year, despite using only 15% of the space required by a traditional waste collection system.

 It also mentions the communication technologies that are deployed in these systems and the major advantages and disadvantages of these technologies.
 For instance, while LPWA technologies offer cost-effective options, they remain inconsistent in terms of coverage.